onlaj/Piano-LED-Visualizer/README.md

 [Instructions](https://github.com/onlaj/Piano-LED-Visualizer/blob/master/Docs/manual_installation.md)

 ## Connecting LED Strip to Raspberry Pi
-There is no point to reinvent the wheel again, here is a nice [tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/) *(do only the hardware part)*.
+There is no point to reinvent the wheel again, so here is a nice [diagram](https://web.archive.org/web/20230319222537/https://tutorials-raspberrypi.com/wp-content/uploads/2017/03/Raspberry-Pi-WS2812-Steckplatine.png).

+The wires of the LED strip are connected like this:

+- DIN (data) to pin 18 on the Pi
+- GRD to GRD on the Pi and the negative of the power supply
+- +5V to the positive of the power supply (not the Pi)

 Double check how your LED strip is wired.
-Most strips use G-D-V (ground, data, voltage), however in the wiring diagram shown in the tutorial the voltage and data lines are swapped.
+Most strips use G-D-V (ground, data, voltage), however in the wiring diagram the voltage and data lines are swapped.
 Connecting voltage directly to your data pin might seriously damage or kill your Raspberry!

 Optionally, you can connect a switch to BCM pin 12 and GND.
 Attach the switch to the key cover, if available.
 When it is closed, the animations are automatically switched off.